 It takes many people to accomplish the Museum’s mission, including our devoted volunteers, who provide visitor services, help conduct programs and tours, and work behind the scenes.
-The Museum also relies on contributors to the World Memory Project, who can work from anywhere with an Internet connection.
+The Museum also relies on contributors to the World Memory Project and History Unfolded, who can work from anywhere with an Internet connection.

 The Museum accepts volunteers without regard to race, color, religion, gender, sexual orientation, national origin, age, or disability.
 You must be at least 16 years old by the start of your service and should possess the following qualities:

 - Compassion to deal with difficult subject matter and those who are affected by it